dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 ## Q+A with myself as I studied this topic

 -   Why use a multimethod in Clojure?
 Isn't this equivalent to using a pattern matching function?
-    -   first of all, there's no such thing as native pattern matching functionality in clojure. at least, not in the way it exists in typed functional languages like OCaml or Haskell.
+    -   There's no such thing as native pattern matching functionality in clojure. at least, not in the way it exists in typed functional languages like OCaml or Haskell.
 The closest thing is `cond` or `condp`.
     -   You could use these functions instead of multimethods but there is one big advantage to multimethods: the branches of multimethods can be extended in downstream files.
 The branches of `cond` expressions cannot.
-This means that multimethods can be used to solve the expression problem in clojure (if we ignore the restriction of using static types)
+This means that multimethods can be used to solve the expression problem in clojure (if we ignore the restriction of using static types).
 -   Why use the visitor pattern in object oriented languages?
 Isn't this equivalent to using a switch statement?
-    -   Answered: it is not. it dispatches a behavior function in constant time, unlike a switch statement.
+    -   Answered: it is not.
+It dispatches a behavior function in constant time, unlike a switch statement.
--   I know that in an object-oriented language, the visitor pattern allows one to add behaviors to a class in a base package without modifying the class by adding a method to it.
-You can add behaviors in downstream packages and associate those behaviors to that class.
-But, that's only one part of the solution expression problem.
-A complete solution to the expression problem must define a way for one to add new classes in a downstream package as well.
-Is it possible to define a new class `D` in a downstream package and have a visitor class that has some visitMethods for the behaviors of a base class, and other visit methods for the behaviors of `D`?
-    -   it is possible through method overriding, however it would violate our static type checking criteria
 -   In languages with support for Sum types, like Rust/Scala, is there a need for the visitor pattern?
-    -   probably not, you can use pattern matching instead
+    -   Probably not, you can use pattern matching instead.
--   So far, in my example, I've assumed that 3 modes and 3 behaviors exist: Prose,Whiteboard,Spreadsheet and load,edit,save respectively, in the base package.
-I've stated the expression problem as a way to make it possible to add modes and behaviors without modifying the base package.
-However, logically it seems like this is an impossible task, regardless of the pattern or language feature: if one were to add a new mode outside of the base package, and if they wanted that mode to support loading, editing, and saving, they will need to modify the base package.
-They will need to change the load, edit, and save functions in the base package to accommodate for the new mode.
-Perhaps I posed the expression problem incorrectly or too strictly?
-    -   First of all, it's not an impossible task.
-If you were using an object-oriented language for example, you would be able to easily add a new mode by creating a new class outside of the base package and adding 3 methods to it: one for load, another for edit, another for save.
-This might be impossible if you're using a pattern matching approach.
-In this case, you would have to edit the load, edit, and save pattern matching functions in the base package.
-    -   You defined the expression problem correctly.
-It may seem impossible, but its not.
-It's just difficult.
-There are solution to it after all.
-There is a solution using type classes in Haskell.
-There are even solutions in clojure, but of course these do not have static type checking.

 ## Footnotes